actions/importer-labs/circle_ci/2-audit.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment.
 2. Completed the [configure lab](./1-configure.md#configure-credentials-for-valet).

 ## Perform an audit

-You will be performing an `audit` for the __labs-data__ CircleCI organization that was created for the purposes of these labs.
+You will be performing an `audit` for the __valet-labs__ CircleCI organization that was created for the purposes of these labs.
 Your environment was configured to use this organization during the [configure lab](./1-configure.md).
 The remaining information needed to perform an `audit` is:

 1. Where do we want to store the result?
-    - __./tmp/audit__.
+    - __tmp/audit__.
 This can be any path within the working directory that Valet commands are executed from.

 ### Steps